brightway-lca/bw_timex/docs/content/theory.md

 ```

 ## Temporal distributions and graph traversal
-To determine the timing of the exchanges within the production system, we add the `temporal_distribution` attribute to the respective exchanges.
-To carry the temporal information, we use the [`TemporalDistribution`](https://docs.brightway.dev/projects/bw-temporalis/en/stable/content/api/bw_temporalis/temporal_distribution/index.html#bw_temporalis.temporal_distribution.TemporalDistribution) class from [`bw_temporalis`](https://github.com/brightway-lca/bw_temporalis).
+To determine the timing of the exchanges within the production system, we add the `temporal_distribution` attribute to the respective exchanges, using the [`TemporalDistribution`](https://docs.brightway.dev/projects/bw-temporalis/en/stable/content/api/bw_temporalis/temporal_distribution/index.html#bw_temporalis.temporal_distribution.TemporalDistribution) class from [`bw_temporalis`](https://github.com/brightway-lca/bw_temporalis).
 This class is a *container for a series of amount spread over time*, so it tells you what share of an exchange happens at what point in time.
-If two consecutive edges in the supply chain graph carry a `TemporalDistribution`, they are [convoluted](https://en.wikipedia.org/wiki/Convolution).
+If two consecutive edges in the supply chain graph carry a `TemporalDistribution`, they are [convoluted](https://en.wikipedia.org/wiki/Convolution), combining the two temporal profiles.

 ````{admonition} Example: Convolution
 :class: admonition-example